Volcan Panama hot springs, free and natural wonder

-Volcan, hot springs are situated about half an hour north (depending on how fast you drive) from the Chiriqui mountain town of Volcan Panama or about an hour west of town of boquete.
+Volcan, hot springs are situated about 30 minutes north (depending on how fast you drive) from the Chiriqui mountain town of Volcan Panama or about an hour west of town of boquete.

-Thousands of years ago, mother nature gave Volcan its most striking feature, the 11,300 foot tall Baru Volcano.
+Thousands of years ago, mother nature gave Volcan its most striking feature, Panamas highest point the 11,300 foot tall Volcan Baru.
 The Volcano is dormant (local realtors will swear on a bible that this is true) but geo-thermal activity is very much alive in the mountain jungles north of Volcan.

 My friend Joe Ligon, owns a large chunk of mountain jungle and he invited my wife and I To take a trip and see several hot springs that bubble forth on his property.

 Joe is a retired dentist from Venice, Florida and he bought 400 acres of mountain in an area called Los Pozos, near Volcan.
 He has a small cabin there that has a breathtaking view that extends all the way down to the Pacific Ocean and nearby coast of Costa Rica.

 It was a sunny Sunday morning when we left Volcan; we drove for ten minutes north from town and then turned off the paved road and headed for the Los Pozos River.
 The road has been graded and extensive culvert work has been carried out, even so Joe’s jeep bumped along quite vigorously.